Textualize/textual/docs/how-to/package-with-hatch.md

 ## Publishing

-After your project has been successfully built you are ready to publish it to PyPi.
+After your project has been successfully built you are ready to publish it to PyPI.

-If you don't have a PyPi account, you can [create one now](https://pypi.org/account/register/).
+If you don't have a PyPI account, you can [create one now](https://pypi.org/account/register/).
 Be sure to follow the instructions to validate your email and set up 2FA (Two Factor Authentication).

-Once you have an account, login to PyPi and go to the Account Settings tab.
+Once you have an account, login to PyPI and go to the Account Settings tab.
 Scroll down and click the "Add API token" button.
 In the "Create API Token" form, create a token with name "Uploads" and select the "Entire project" scope, then click the "Create token" button.

 Copy this API token (long string of random looking characters) somewhere safe.
-This API token is how PyPi authenticates uploads are for your account, so you should never share your API token or upload it to the internet.
+This API token is how PyPI authenticates uploads are for your account, so you should never share your API token or upload it to the internet.

 Run the following command (replacing `<YOUR API TOKEN>` with the text generated in the previous step):